galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

 # ProvisionedAccountCreditTests.java
 To run this test, follow the same steps as for `SimBankIVT.java` but using the test class name `ProvisionedAccountCreditTests` instead of `SimBankIVT`.
 Don't forget that you need to launch [SimBank](/docs/getting-started/simbank) before running the test.

+This test illustrates some of the benefits of using custom Managers, and how to store test results in the test results archive.

 ** TO BE COMPLETED **